-Sif Muna will grant followers divine energy, allowing them to occasionally cast spells even with insufficient reserves of magic.
-Eventually worshippers will gain the ability to rapidly restore their magical energy, and to forget any spell at will, so as to learn new ones.
-Sif Muna protects spellcasters against the negative effects of miscasting spells.
-Over time, followers will receive spellbooks containing a vast range of spells.
+Sif Muna grants followers the ability to rapidly restore their magical energy, and to forget spells at will, so as to learn new ones.
+Worshippers can call upon the Loreminder to help cast any spell they've discovered, even if it's well beyond their current magical training.
+Over time, devout followers will receive spellbooks containing a vast range of spells.

-Sif Muna likes it when you kill living beings, you destroy the undead, you kill demons, you kill holy beings, and you destroy the nonliving beings.
-Sif Muna especially likes it when you train your various spell casting skills.
+Sif Muna likes it when you kill living beings, you destroy the undead, you kill demons, you kill holy beings and you destroy nonliving beings.

 - Killing living, undead, demonic, holy, and nonliving creatures.

 - Inactivity: You lose 1 piety per 340 turns, on average (1/17 chance every 20 turns).

 - No new abilities.

 Piety level *: "Student"

 - Channel magic: 3-5 MP restored per turn for

 - Forget spells at will: Works as a scroll of amnesia.
 (8-12 piety)